Answers to your TEFL certification questions

 Online classes tend to have a variety of support options.
 In-class teaching has a teacher and students – online classrooms range from no support (working through the program entirely on your own) to personal tutors to university professors.
-Our 60-hour TEFL certification course is an automated course.
+Our 60-hour TEFL Certifcate course is an automated course.
 It’s designed to introduce you to TEFL.
-Our 150-hour course includes weekly virtual tutorials with your personal tutor and classmates.
+Our 150-hour TEFL Certification course includes weekly virtual tutorials with your personal tutor and classmates.

 Many online programs do not offer students a chance to practice teaching.
 This has been an advantage of TEFL traditional classroom courses.
-The CIEE 150-hour certification course, however, requires students to complete a 20-hour practicum.
+The CIEE 150-hour TEFL certification course, however, requires students to complete a 20-hour practicum.
 This means you’ll learn online and apply what you’ve learned in a real-world setting.
 That's great preparation for the time you start teaching abroad and will give you the classroom experience hiring institutions are looking for.

 Why should I teach abroad?Click to Open

 Many people teach abroad to learn how to understand and communicate with people from different cultures, travel the world with a purpose, build confidence, boost their résumé, make a difference in the lives of others, learn a new language, earn money to pay off student loans, explore teaching, or simply try something new and exciting.
 Many of the people who teach abroad are recent college graduates, but teaching abroad is also a great way to break out of a career rut.
 Whatever your reason, you can count on teaching abroad to be a transformative experience.

 Do I need a TEFL certificate to teach abroad?Click to Open